 When we discuss with our customers and our community of data analysts we always come up with a common list if go-to resources that everybody uses.
 Some days ago we wrote a short but awesome list of newsletters about Big Data and Data Science that you should be aware of.

-In this post, I gathered some of the best blogs and websites that will prove useful for every data analyst.
+Besides our own awesome Blog, in this post, I gathered some of the best blogs and websites that will prove useful for every data analyst.
 I tried to include blogs/sources which are up to date and not look “dead”.
 Additions are welcome too ☺

 So let’s get started (in alphabetical order)…